-- Students cannot work until AFTER all hiring paperwork has been accurately completed and forwarded to the Student Employment Office. - All student employees must be paid following the University's bi-weekly pay periods. - Students are eligible to work as student employees when they are enrolled for at least 6 credit hours during the regular academic semesters (Fall and Spring). - A one-time exemption to this credit hour rule is allowed if less than 6 credit hours are needed to graduate at the end of that semester.
+- Students cannot work until AFTER all hiring paperwork has been accurately completed and forwarded to the Student Employment Office. - All student employees must be paid following the University's bi-weekly pay periods. - Students are eligible to work as student employees when they remain enrolled for at least 6 credit hours during the regular academic semesters (Fall and Spring). - A one-time exemption to this credit hour rule is allowed if less than 6 credit hours are needed to graduate at the end of that semester.
 A memo (or email) of documentation from the student's academic office is required before this exemption can be awarded.
 Such a student must have met eligibility requirements during the preceding term. - Graduate students conducting thesis or dissertation research may be enrolled in less than 6 credits if those credits are the thesis or dissertation course.
 A memo (or email) of documentation from the student's academic office is required before this exemption can be awarded.
-Such a student must have met eligibility requirements during the preceding term. - Student workers must be offered at least a half-hour unpaid meal break after 6 hours of work.
+Such a student must have met eligibility requirements during the preceding term. - If a student (other than those mentioned above) drops below 6 credit hours, their positions are subject to termination. - Student workers must be offered at least a half-hour unpaid meal break after 6 hours of work.
 It is up to them if they wish to take or skip this break, but any breaks they take must be reflected in Kronos.
 Student employees are paid only for time worked. - Student employees cannot work more than 20 hours per week during regular academic terms (including Final Exam week).
-This includes a combination of all hours for all CSU positions (other campus jobs, GAs, lecturer positions, etc). - Students may work up to 40 hours per week during Winter, Spring, and Summer breaks if they did not violate the student employment regulations during the preceding semester, if they intend to return to CSU in the next term, and if they have their supervisor's approval. - Student employees are never permitted to work more than 40 hours in a week. - Student employees cannot work during their scheduled class times, including during finals week.
-(This includes such situations as a professor cancelling or shortening a class session/exam.)
+This includes a combination of all hours for all CSU positions (other campus jobs, GAs, lecturer positions, etc). - Students may work up to 40 hours per week during Winter, Spring, and Summer breaks if they did not violate the student employment regulations during the preceding semester, if they intend to return to CSU in the next term, and if they have their supervisor's approval. - Student employees are never permitted to work more than 40 hours in a week.

-- Student employees are only paid for time worked.
-They do not accrue sick or vacation pay and are not eligible for pay on snow days or any other days CSU is closed and they did not work. - Graduating students must stop working on the last day of the term, unless they are accepted in an additional degree-seeking program for the upcoming academic term and are registered for at least 6 credit hours in that term.
+- Student employees cannot work during their scheduled class times, including during finals week.
+(This includes such situations as a professor cancelling or shortening a class session/exam.) - Student employees are only paid for time worked.
+They do not accrue sick or vacation pay and are not eligible for pay on snow days or any other days CSU is closed and they did not work. - Student employees are not considered "essential" employees by the University's definition of the term, so they are not permitted or expected to work during days the University is closed. - Graduating students must stop working on the last day of the term, unless they are accepted in an additional degree-seeking program for the upcoming academic term and are registered for at least 6 credit hours in that term.
 Notice must be sent to the Student Employment Office to alert us of this new registration. - Newly-admitted students cannot be hired as student employees until the first day of their first semester.
 (They cannot work the break period prior to their first semester.) - It is the student's responsibility to understand and abide by the student employment regulations and the protocols of the employing department. - Violation of the student employment rules will result in termination of the student job.